philipp-baumann/simplerspec-pedometron-article/README.md

 ```

 For the installation of packages I would advise one of the two main
 procedures.
-Procedure one installs renv, which is then used restore
+Procedure one installs renv, which is then used to restore
-simplerspec and remaining R packages versions as described `renv.lock`
+simplerspec and remaining versions of R packages as described
-file in an isolated project library.
+`renv.lock` file in an isolated project library.

 ``` r
 ## Option 1 for installation